hippography/braiins-os-docs/braiins-os-plus-en/source/Setup/advanced.rst

     cfg_override=no

-Disabling usage of old network settings is beneficial for the users, that have problems with the miner not being visible in the network (e.g. static IP address used on NAND is out of range of the network).
+Disabling usage of old network settings is beneficial for users that have problems with the miner not being visible in the network (e.g. static IP address used on NAND is out of range of the network).
 By doing so, DHCP is used.

 .. _sd_nand_install:
 ============